TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

   It allows the user to either load a saved graph or set parameters and generate a new one.
   ![](./start-up_menu.png)
 - **Persistence.** The user can save generated graphs and reopen them in the next session.
-  It allows the user to keep different relationship graphs on hand without having to rebuild the whole graph every time.
+  It allows the user to keep multiple relationship graphs on hand without having to rebuild the entire graph each time.
   The saved graphs are listed on the right side of the start-up menu.
 - **Data directory configuring.** The user can configure the directory that the plugin will scan for people's data.
   ![](./settings.png)